CorentinGoet/SIMJI/README.md

 ## Tests and examples

 This package contains tests and examples.
+The Unit tests for this package (_testFormat.py_ and _testTranslation.py_) are built using the _unittest_ library in python.
-The unit tests for the classes format and translation are _testFormat.py_ and _testTranslation.py_
+The code coverage for these tests are 97% for the Format class and 94% for the Translation class.

-This page explains how to write unit tests https://medium.com/@nathanpatnam/what-is-unit-testing-code-coverage-and-how-to-implement-and-use-them-in-python-a8f029558fe7